Fudanyrd/BPNet/LOG.md

 ## Misused Pointers can be Highly Problematic

+*When using new and delete statements, be clear about what constructor and destructor might do!*

 When I was working on part of my [cpp datastructure repository](http://github.com/Fudanyrd/cpp_core), I experieced countless bugs caused by pointer.
 Most of them are because of using destroyed or worse, null pointers.

 Here is [an example](https://github.com/Fudanyrd/cpp_core/blob/main/BSTree.h) of this: